-Written assessments have a maximum allowed length, e.g. 3,000 words for the Report in Sustainability and Adaptation: Concepts and Planning (7501CATSCI).
+Written assessments have a maximum allowed length.
 Word lengths are stated in the module specification and defined by detailed coursework criteria within the Module Guide for each module.

 Why is there a word count?

 It is an important skill in academic and professional contexts to write to a defined word limit.
 The reason for this is to support you in learning to gather your thoughts and express them concisely.
 Many workplaces, and similar settings, require this competence.